elegantchaos/atom-ide-swift/README.md

 What it allows you to do right now is:

-- set breakpoitns in your swift code
+- set breakpoints in your swift code
 - build via (`swift build`)
 - launch your built application within lldb